Abies amabilis: Uses

-The wood is soft and not very strong; it is used for paper making, packing crates and other cheap construction work.
+The wood is soft and not very strong; settlers thus tended to use this species for paper making, packing crates, and other cheap construction work.
 The lumber is often paired with that of western hemlock.
-The foliage has an attractive scent and is sometimes used for Christmas decoration, including Christmas trees.

-It is also planted as an ornamental tree in large parks, though its requirement for cool, humid summers limits the areas where it grows well; successful growth away from its native range is restricted to areas like western Scotland and southern New Zealand.
+Seeds were not brought to England for cultivation until the 19th century.
+David Douglas first transported seed abroad in 1825.
+Today, the tree is sometimes planted as an ornamental in large parks, though its requirement for cool, humid summers limits its optimal areas; successful growth away from its native range is restricted to areas like western Scotland and southern New Zealand.
+Silver Fir is sometimes used for Christmas decoration, including Christmas trees.